 All of Frankfurt on a wall

 Naturally, Frankfurt itself is often the subject of wall paintings of any kind.
 In the city centre you can discover such a painting directly at the Hauptwache.
 If you walk from the Eschersheimer Tor on the right side of the street in the direction of the Zeil, direct your gaze just before reaching the Hauptwache slightly to the right on the wall there.
 The small city view you will find here is only an appetizer, because you will find a really impressive work a few hundred meters away at the back of the Kleinmarkthalle.
 Here, on a wall of several meters, everything is summarized what makes Frankfurt: Grie Soß and Apfelwein can be found here as well as Goethe, Heinz Schenk and Fraa Rauscher.
-A great work with many small details, which you can best admire in its entirety on Sundays, when the Kleinmarkthalle is closed and the parking lot is largely empty.
+A great work with many small details, which you can admire best on Sundays, when the Kleinmarkthalle is closed and the parking lot is largely empty, in its entirety.

-Similarly worth seeing, but rather difficult to reach on foot or by bike, is the large-scale painting of the wall and walls at the bus station at Terminal 1 of Frankfurt Airport.
+Similarly worth seeing, but on foot or by bike rather difficult to reach, is the large-scale painting of wall and walls at the bus station at Terminal 1 of Frankfurt Airport.
 Here, Frankfurt's favourite places such as the Palmengarten, the zoo or the Senckenberg Museum, but also the main railway station or the Eintracht are pictorially honoured.
 Especially the somewhat larger city portrait is absolutely worth seeing and a great photo motif.